A Comprehensive Guide to What Happens During a Contact Eye Exam

 By Shawn Hayes

-A contact eye exam is a specialized procedure that goes beyond a routine eye check-up.
+A contact eye exam is a specialized procedure that goes beyond a standard vision test.
 It is designed to assess the overall health of the eyes and determine the most suitable type and fit of contact lenses for an individual’s needs.
-This exam includes a comprehensive review of medical history and a vision assessment to evaluate visual acuity and refractive errors such as nearsightedness, farsightedness, or astigmatism (source).
+The process begins with a comprehensive eye examination, which includes a review of medical history and a vision assessment to evaluate visual acuity and refractive errors such as nearsightedness, farsightedness, or astigmatism (source).

 Why You Should Learn More About Contact Eye Exams Today